D3rJust1n/lisho/README.md

 * `404.html` for 404 errors

 You can override these defaults by simply adding a mapping to your preferred pages, in which case `lisho` will redirect them as usual.
-Similarly you can also set a favicon by redirecting it somewhere on the internet where your favicon is hosted.
+Similarly, you can also set a favicon by redirecting it somewhere on the internet where your favicon is hosted.

 ```
 # override index page